 Made entirely of natural fiber, and fastened with nickel-free press studs, the Merino Kids sleep bag is safe to use for babies with allergies, eczema and sensitive skin.
 Merino fiber is naturally fire resistant and you can rest assured the Merino Kids baby sleep bag has not been treated with fire retardant chemicals that can irritate sensitive skin.

 Car Seat and Stroller-Compatible

-The Merino Kids baby sleep sack can be used not only at home but also for venturing outside the house, whether it be a short stroller walk, a car ride to the supermarket, or air travel.
-The innovative safety belt aperture allows your baby to wear their sleep sack safely in a child car seat or stroller, making it easy for you to transfer them asleep to and from their crib.
-You won't need to pack blankets and layers of clothing for the trip, and your baby will associate their sleep sack with bedtime so will settle more easily in unfamiliar surroundings.
+The Merino Kids baby sleep bag can be used not only at home but also for venturing outside the house, whether it be a short stroller walk, a car ride to the supermarket, or air travel.
+The innovative safety belt aperture allows your baby to wear their sleep bag safely in a child car seat or stroller, making it easy for you to transfer them asleep to and from their crib.
+You won't need to pack blankets and layers of clothing for the trip, and your baby will associate their sleep bag with bedtime so will settle more easily in unfamiliar surroundings.